-Prerequisite: CCJS 100 or CCJS 105.
-Recommended: CCJS 230.
+Prerequisites: CCJS 230, CCJS 340, CCJS 341, CCJS 345, and CCJS 380.
 An examination of prison administration, including theories of management and institutional structure and purpose.
-The objective is to apply organizational concepts, leadership, and effective administrative approaches to the management of correctional structures and offender populations.
-Emphasis is on organization and management in the field of corrections.
-Discussion covers organizational structure, communication, self-assessment, strategic planning, decision making, and human resources.
-Students may receive credit for only one of the following courses: CCJS 497 or CCJS 498D.
+Objectives include the application of organizational concepts, leadership, and effective administrative approaches to the management of correctional institutions and offender populations.
+Emphasis is on concepts of organizational structure, communi-cation, self-assessment, shortand long-term strategic operational planning, decision making, and human resources.